soroushdeimi/izhikevich-neural-simulator/parameter_analysis_report.md

 # Izhikevich Neuron Parameter Analysis: Visual Data

-This report provides visual analysis of how each parameter in the Izhikevich model affects neural behavior, complementing the more narrative explanations in the main report.

 ## Parameter Effects on Neural Dynamics

 ### Parameter a Analysis (Recovery Time Scale)